-Which principal aspects of electronic communications regulation fall under the supervision of the national regulatory authority for electronic communications?
+1.5 Which principal aspects of electronic communications regulation fall under the supervision of the national regulatory authority for electronic communications?

 AGCOM retains a very broad range of competences in the field of communications, encompassing both traditional telecommunications as well as broadcasting and content transmission.
 In this respect, it regulates the provisioning of services in electronic communications and related issues and oversees the offering of services in the market by ensuring inter alia the enforcement of security and safety regulation application, along with protection of consumers.
-It also sets obligations on operators having significant market power and holds jurisdiction in the settlement of disputes among operators.
+AGCOM is also responsible for the set up and issuing of tenders related to new authorisations (such as LTE or WIMax) and in general supervises regulation on the delivery obligations on operators, such as NGAs, USO and interconnection obligations.
+It is also competent as an alternative dispute resolution-specialised entity.
+Moreover, AGCOM sets obligations on operators having significant market power and holds jurisdiction in the settlement of disputes among operators.